This Whole30 ranch dressing is made with healthy fats and fresh herbs. It is creamy and tangy and tastes great on all types of salads.

 - Mince your herbs by hand with herb scissors or a sharp knife and fold them into the dressing AFTER you have added the oil to the other ingredients.
 This will give more flecks of herbs through the dressing instead of dulling the color of the dressing itself.

 The flavor of this Whole30 Ranch dressing is tart and tangy with a lovely taste of infused herbs.
-The coconut milk gives the dressing a nice creamy look and texture but does not taste “coconutty” for some reason.
+The coconut milk gives the dressing a nice creamy texture but does not taste “coconutty”.

 It will keep for about a week in an air-tight container.
 But trust me…it won’t last that long!